ananya/pwa/README.md

 - [public/style/style.css)](public/style/style.css) Add your own styling to this file.
 - [public/scripts/app.js](public/scripts/app.js) This contains the javascript to handle the logic in your app.
 It currently uses localStorage for storing data when the use clicks the button, it is recommended to use another database in production, such as indexedDb (Read more [here](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/#intercept_the_network_request_and_cache_the_response)).
 - [images/icons](images/icons) Create square icons of the number of pixels for each size and save them here.
+- [public/service-worker.js](public/service-worker.js) Update this with the list of files you want to cache locally

 ## Using the app